Everything You Need to Know About Logo File Formats

 Logos intended for print materials, like business cards or brochures, should be saved in the CMYK colour mode.

 Unlike RGB, CMYK is a subtractive colour model.
-It involves layering cyan, magenta, yellow, and black inks to produce all printable colours.
+It layers cyan, magenta, yellow, and black inks to produce all printable colours.

 Print shops typically specify the CMYK profile they use.
 You should check in with them before you export your files.